hbcondo/revenut-api/README.md

 - [ ] Persistence / Cache

 ## 👪 Contributing
-If you like Revenut, please star this repo.
+If you like Revenut, please star this repo or consider sponsoring.
 If you want to make Revenut better, feel free to submit a PR, log an issue or [contact me](https://amarkota.com/contact) directly.

 ## 🔖 License
 The Revenut source code is made available under the [**Apache 2.0 license**](LICENSE).